 Pressing [EDIT] calls up Edit Mode.
 In this mode, you can edit the settings of the currently selected Preset.
-The settings vary depending on the controller you are editing and are described on the following page.
+The settings vary depending on the controller you are editing and are described below.

 Please note that the changes you make will only apply to the currently selected Preset.